About Urban Legacy Foundation Ltd

 Mr. Smith propelled the vision of Urban Legacy into a reality, navigating our incorporating and 501C3 status.
 Now, he’s bringing his tech industry contacts from his network engineering startup ourtil.com. to build programs that create market opportunity for black youth.

-Shivi Jain is the youngest executive to take advantage of our founders program, and she hasn’t even left high school yet!
-Ms. Jain partnered us with Edgemont Robotics for an incredibly successful summer camp that will spin off into our robotics program.
+Shivi Jain is the youngest executive to take advantage of our Founders Program, and she hadn’t even left high school yet!
+Ms. Jain established our partnership with Edgemont Robotics (recently renamed “Pondr”) for an incredibly successful summer camp that spun off into our robotics program.